EvitaKnits/stitch-space/README.md

 -   My Stitch Space:

-    -   The user level rating in the Profile side bar of this page was not implemented and has now been added to the future development list.
+    -   The user level rating in the Profile sidebar of this page was not implemented and has now been added to the future development list.
 This was not a required piece of functionality for the MVP of this site.
     -   The mobile view was not implemented to have dropdown sections, as it was much cleaner to just stack the content and make it scrollable.
     -   There is no upload for photos - instead, URLs of photos hosted elsewhere are used for the MVP of this site.
 The ability to upload photos directly has been added to the future development list.

 -   User Details:
-    -   This page was removed completely, because all the edits to the user's information could easily and cleanly be done from the side bar itself, rather than having to navigate to a whole separate page
+    -   This page was removed completely, because all the edits to the user's information could easily and cleanly be done from the sidebar itself, rather than having to navigate to a whole separate page
     -   Art Types' at the user level was also dropped as this was not required for any functionality after all.

 ### Colour Scheme